Frequently Asked Questions

 For each model compartment (e.g., cytosol, mitochondrion, lysosome), we set the parameters used in ΔrG° calculations—pH, ionic strength (I), pMg, and electrical potential (E)—as follows:

-1. Literature: Values reported for the given species/compartment.
+1. Literature: Values reported for the relevant species and compartment.

-2. BioNumbers: If not available in the literature, use typical compartment values from BioNumbers.
+2. BioNumbers: If not available in the literature, we use typical compartment values from BioNumbers.

-3. Closest-species: If neither source provides a value, adopt conservative values from closely related species.
+3. Closest-species: If neither source provides a value, we adopt conservative values from closely related species.

-The chosen parameters are shown on the model page under “Compartment Conditions”
+The selected parameters are shown on the model page under “Compartment Conditions.”

 We support multiple compound identifier formats: